Samantha Dunster: Assistant Director Pennsylvania Ballet

 From a young age Kathleen has attended several professional Ballet programs throughout North America including Canada’s National Ballet School – Full-Time Program, Professional Division, Quinte Ballet School – Summer Intensive, Kirov Academy; Washington D.C. – Three Consecutive Summer Intensives and École Supérieure de Ballet du Québec – Full-Time Program, Professional Division.

 She then continued her training as a student apprentice under the direction of Laura Alonso at Ballet Classico de la Habana; Havana, Cuba and was selected as the youngest participant in the inaugural Alicia Alonso International Dance Competition – Havana, Cuba.
-Kathleen has also attended the post-graduate program – professional division at The Royal Winnipeg Ballet.
+Kathleen has since attended Canada’s National Ballet School – Graduate Program, Professional Division and the graduate program, professional division at The Royal Winnipeg Ballet.

 In 2002, she choreographed and performed an original pas de deux for the World Youth Day celebrations held in Toronto, Ontario.
 Performed for his Holiness, Pope John Paul II and to an audience of over 800,000 on the main Downsview stage.
 Kathleen toured and performed Soloist and Corps de Ballet roles with Ontario Ballet Theatre’s production of The Nutcracker across Ontario.